numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

    The core of the ufunc is the :c:type:`PyUFuncObject` which contains all the information needed to call the underlying C-code loops that perform the actual work.
+While it is described here for completeness, it should be considered internal to NumPy and manipulated via ``PyUFunc_*`` functions.
 It has the following structure:

    .. code-block:: c